- Biological Inventions

 “The important thing is to make a correct citation, attributing researchers’ work by indicating their name and year of publication and, of course, not claiming the work of another researcher, but to recognize it and value it.
 Therefore, what we usually do is to reference the findings and make them available to those who need them.”

 One such paper research paper was shared by Gomez on Scribd.
 The paper was a taxonomy document that could be used by conservationists like him to identify animals and study ways of preserving them and their ecosystems.
-It is noticeable that Columbia is world’s second most biodiverse country and access to such prominent piece of work could have served the scientific fraternity in conservation of flora and fauna of the nation.
+It is noticeable that Columbia is the world’s second most biodiverse country and access to such prominent pieces of work could have served the scientific fraternity in the conservation of flora and fauna of the nation.
 Yet two years later, Gomez received a legal notice from the author of the impugned article intimating him about initiating criminal investigation against him in this regard.
 The notice was silent as to the reason and criminal charges for which Gomes was accused.
 Later on, he discovered that the author of the impugned article filed a lawsuit over the “violation of [his] economic and related rights.”
 This is what Gomes has to say on it:

-“Three years ago, through a Facebook group in which I participated along with many others interested in the amphibian and reptile studies, I came across a master’s thesis that was crucial to identify some amphibians I found… At that time, however, I thought it was something could be of interested [sic] for other groups, so I shared it on the web.
+“Three years ago, through a Facebook group in which I participated along with many others interested in the amphibian and reptile studies, I came across a master’s thesis that was crucial to identify some amphibians I found… At that time, however, I thought it was something that could be of interest [sic] for other groups, so I shared it on the web.

 Another relevant fact to the case was, later on, Scribd made the impugned article accessible for an amount of $5 which was initially freely accessible.
-Thus, it can be inferred that money was never a motive of Diego behind uploading impugned article.
+Thus, it can be inferred that money was never a motive of Diego behind uploading the impugned article.

-Diego now faces up to 8 years in jail and a monetary fine – for making available such scientifically important document which could have easily served the purpose of conserving biodiversity in the second most biodiverse country of the world.
+Diego now faces up to 8 years in jail and a monetary fine – for making available such scientifically important documents which could have easily served the purpose of conserving biodiversity in the second most biodiverse country of the world.

 Fair Use Doctrine